conveyal/scenario-editor/docs/prepare-inputs/README.md

 ## Creating a network bundle

-Conveyal Analysis requires a :term:`network bundle`, which consists of street and transit data.
+Conveyal Analysis requires a [network bundle](../glossary#network-bundle), which consists of street and transit data.

 To create a network bundle, click on the Network Bundles icon (<i class="fa fa-database"></i>), then click: